teracow/googliser/README.md

 - Thumbnail gallery building can be disabled if not required by using `-g --no-gallery`.
 Why?
 As a guide, I built from 380 images (totalling 70MB) and created a single gallery image file that is 191MB with dimensions of 8,004 x 7,676 (61.4MP).
 This took **montage** 10 minutes to render on my old Atom D510 CPU :)

 - When the gallery is being built, it will only create a thumbnail from the first image of a multi-image file (like an animated **GIF**).

+- The thumbnail sizes in the gallery are no larger than 400x400.

 - Typically, downloads run quite fast and then get slower as the required number of images is reached due to less parallel Wgets running (which I'll refer to as download slots).
 Sometimes downloads will appear to stall, as all the download slots are being held up by servers that are not responding/slow to respond or are downloading very large files.
 New download slots won't open up until at least one of these completes, fails or times-out.
 If you download a large enough number of files, all the download slots can end up like this.
 This is perfectly normal behaviour and the problem will sort itself out.
 Please be patient.
 Grab a coffee.